 Now that we are done with the 5 basic principles, it’s time to go for the 40 inventive principles.

-40 Inventive Principles
+40 Inventive Principles of Triz

 As per Altshuller, each innovation can be derived from each or any application of these 40 innovative principles.
 However, the main focus of the team working on Triz problems shouldn’t focus only on innovation or formulating contradictions.
 The prime objective should be solving real-world problems at the lowest cost using inventive measures.